awesome-panel/awesome-panel/docs/guides/awesome-panel-extensions-guide/html-extensions.md

 # HTML Extensions

+UPDATE: THE EXAMPLE BELOW DOES NOT WORK.
+SEE https://github.com/holoviz/panel/issues/1483

 **HTML Extensions** are created by inheriting from the `HTML` pane.
 You can use HTML, CSS and/ or JS to create amazing extensions to Panel.
 These extensions cannot communicate from the browser (Javascript) back to the server (Python).

 ## Example